sebasblanco/Group-22/README.md

 *Brief Overview

-A mobile app that groups users by zip code where users are allowed to create alerts and see alerts made from other users.
+A web app that groups users by zip code where users are allowed to create alerts and see alerts made from other users.

 *Motivation